The Chebyshev polynomials of the first kind

 Evaluation is fast and numerically stable for real floating point values x from the interval [- 1.0, 1.0].
 See Example 2.

-Polynomials of domain type DOM_POLY are returned, if identifiers or indexed identifiers are specified:
+Polynomial expressions are returned if identifiers or indexed identifiers are specified:

-However, using arithmetical expressions as input the "values" of these polynomials are returned:
+Using arithmetical expressions as input, the "values" of these polynomials are returned: